 Agenda Item VIII.
-A: Consideration and Possible Action to Approve Houston Land Bank to submit application and proposal for the 2023 Rockwell Fund Grant.
+A: Consideration and Possible Action to Approve Houston Land Bank to accept Grant funds conditioned on application proposal approval and acceptance for the 2023 Rockwell Fund Grant.

-HLB is seeking to submit a grant for \$200,000 to the Rockwell Fund for operations and acquisitions support.
+HLB is seeking a grant for \$200,000 from the Rockwell Fund for operations and acquisitions support.
 The Rockwell Fund plays a critical role in driving sustainable development and improving quality of life.
-Approval of this item will allow HLB to submit an application and grant proposal for the 2023 Rockwell Fund Grant.
+Approval of this item will allow HLB to accept grant funds upon proposal submission being approved.